-Our current federal tax system simply does not work any longer, for individuals, businesses, or for the interests of long term economic growth.
-I believe that any effort to reform the tax code should be built around a few relatively simple principles.
+Our federal tax system needs a fundamental overhaul to ensure that it works for families and businesses, and supports long-term economic growth.
+I have long advocated that reform of the tax code should be built around a few relatively simple principles.

 Second, tax reform must raise revenue.
 Our budget deficit is simply too large to be closed through spending cuts alone.
 Republicans and Democrats, liberals and conservatives, have acknowledged the fact that without revenue as a percentage of Gross Domestic Product eclipsing the 20% mark, we can never fairly balance our budget.

-Third, tax reform should simplify the code, and tax incentives that no longer serve the initial intended policy goal should be the first to go.
-For instance, high oil prices mean that tax breaks for production are totally unnecessary.
+Third, tax reform should simplify the code, and tax incentives that no longer serve our economic interests should be the first to go.
+For instance, high oil prices mean that tax breaks for production are totally unnecessary and counterproductive.
 Similarly, the large gap between rates on capital gains and ordinary income can no longer be justified when capital gains rates are applied equally for investment in both domestic and foreign markets.

 Senator Murphy appreciates your feedback on this and other issues.